Clean case data

 Challenge

-What differences you can observe in the column names?
+What differences can you observe in the column names?

 Standardize the column names of the input dataset, but keep the first column names as it is.